Skip to main content

 • Many veterans are unaware - only 1 in 3 know they can buy with no money down, causing unnecessary delays.

-Taken together, these factors explain why VA loans for veterans consistently shorten the timeline to buying a home.
+Taken together, these factors explain why VA loans may shorten the timeline compared to conventional loans requiring larger down payments.

 Ad Icon